 It took me another month before I formally blog something here again.
 Call it another writer’s block moment, distractions are everywhere!
 Believe me, I would already be in the flow until something (or someone, a cute kind!) gets my attention.
 Just like that, the words and ideas would take a back seat over and over I’d end up posting something quick instead, like for my mini-series, Spend-a-Friday-Night, I-Super-Want-to-Watch, Coffee Reads, Apprendre la langue Francaise, etc. UPDATE: Plinky might help.

 After my birthday, I felt like days passed right through me I just wasn’t bothered, except now.
-May be the year added to my age hasn’t sinked in yet, that’s why.
+Maybe the year added to my age hasn’t sunk in yet, that’s why.